mesosphere/universe/README.md

 As of `packagingVersion` `3.0`, `command.json` is deprecated in favor of the `.cli` property of `resources.json`.
 See [CLI Resources](#cli-resources) for details.

-Describes how to install the package's package's CLI via pip, the Python package manager.
+Describes how to install the package's CLI via pip, the Python package manager.
 This document represents the format of a Pip requirements file where each element in the array is a line in the requirements file.

 ```json